Disfranchisement: Based on criminal conviction

 The exclusion from voting of people otherwise eligible to vote due to conviction of a criminal offense is usually restricted to the more serious class of crimes.
 In some common law jurisdictions, those are felonies, hence the popular term felony disenfranchisement.
 In the US, those are generally crimes of incarceration for a duration of more than a year and/or a fine exceeding $1000.
 Jurisdictions vary as to whether they make such disfranchisement permanent, or restore suffrage after a person has served a sentence, or completed parole or probation.
 Felony disenfranchisement is one among the collateral consequences of criminal conviction and the loss of rights due to conviction for criminal offense.

 Proponents of disenfranchising those convicted of crimes have argued that persons who commit felonies have 'broken' the social contract, and have thereby given up their right to participate in a civil society.
 Some argue that felons have shown poor judgment, and that they should therefore not have a voice in the political decision-making process.
 Opponents have argued that such disfranchisement restricts and conflicts with principles of universal suffrage.
 Voter restrictions affect civic and communal participation in general.
 Opponents argue that felony disenfranchisement can create political incentives to skew criminal law in favor of disproportionately targeting groups who are political opponents of those who hold power.

 In Western countries, felony disenfranchisement can be traced back to ancient Greek and Roman traditions: removal of the franchise was commonly imposed as part of the punishment on those convicted of "infamous" crimes, as part of their "civil death," whereby these persons would lose all rights and claim to property.
 Most medieval common law jurisdictions developed punishments that provided for some form of exclusion from the community for felons, ranging from execution on sight to exclusion from community processes.

-Most democracies give convicted criminals the same voting rights as other citizens.
-Significant exceptions include the United States and the United Kingdom.